rangle/ngCourse2/handout/bootstrapping/file_structure.md

 [View Example](https://plnkr.co/edit/kVqEKf?p=preview)

-This is the main entry point of the application.
+The bootstrap process loads **main.ts** which is the main entry point of the application.
 The `MyAppModule` operates as the root module of our application.
 The module is configured to use `MyApp` as the component to bootstrap, and will be rendered on any `app` HTML element encountered.

 There is an `app` HTML element in the *index.html* file, and we use *app/index.ts* to import the `MyAppModule` component and the `platformBrowserDynamic().bootstrapModule` function and kickstart the  process.